Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

-Routines here convert between various internal representations such as between ``Expressions``, LLVM functions, SymPy Arguments, MPMath datattypes and so on.
-However this does not include the inital conversion a parsed string into one of the internal representations.
+Routines here convert between various internal representations such as between ``Expressions``, LLVM functions, SymPy Arguments, MPMath datatypes and so on.
+However this does not include the initial conversion a parsed string into one of the internal representations.
 That is done in the parser.